 - Fabric: Certified Global Organic Textile Standard (GOTS) fabrics have achieved greatness with this seal.
 Textiles bearing this stamp are sourced ethically from producers using sustainable practices.
 Fabrics are processed without chemicals.
 Custom colors are created without carcinogenic dyes.
 No heavy metals are used to create patterns and variations in color hues.

-- Leather: It is even possible to have that favorite of all favorites, a lounging recliner, finished with a leather touch that is eco-friendly.
+- Leather: It is even possible to have that favorite of all favorites, a lounging recliner, finished with an eco-friendly leather touch.
 A GOTS certification indicates a leather that has been vegetable-tanned and produced without the use of contaminants like heavy metals.
 The result is an environmentally friendly, non-allergenic leather that is supple and gorgeous.

 Have Your Cake: In the end, luxury lovers living large, who also have a green conscience, can have their cake and eat it, too.
 Design your anything-but-tiny home using the greenest luxury products available.
 There is no reason a homeowner can’t have it all.
-Consult a green living expert and begin your home’s transformation from the bottom up.
+Consult and begin your home’s transformation from the bottom up.

 Categories: Green Living